turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 ## Shaders
 There is a separate project file for shaders in the solution.
-Shaders are written in pure HLSL, although there are some macros used to keep them more manageable and easier to build with different shader compilers.
+Shaders are written in HLSL shading language.
+There are some macros used to declare resources with binding slots that can be read from the C++ application via code sharing.
 These macros are used to declare resources:

 - CBUFFER(name, slot)<br/>
 Declares a constant buffer